wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Have read up to Ch.
 5 of Kubernetes: Up & Running.
 Everything within a k8s cluster is represented in a RESTful architecture; hence "API".
 But this is helpful in thinking about `kubectl` and its commands, they're CRUD-like; e.g: `k get | apply [POST] | edit [PUT] | delete`...
 Looking forward to more tomorrow.

 **Thoughts:**

+---

+## Day 75, December 16, 2019

+**Today's Progress:** Halfway through kuar Ch.
+5 on Pods, and re-read the `kubectl` common commands chapter.
+Pods can run multiple containers, but not all containers should be coupled together - the core question is whether the containers can successfully do their job on separate machines.
+If so, they belong in their own Pod.

+**Thoughts:**